 Click on a guide below to see their full bio.

 Born and raised in Namibia, Chris has always had a passion for conservation and travel in Africa.

-Chris now lives in San Diego, California with his wife, Emily, and together they share their passion for Africa through Piper & Heath Travel.
-Chris seldom misses an opportunity to travel back home and once a year he leads the Exposé Expedition to some new special place in Africa.
+Chris now lives in San Diego, California with his wife and two sons, and together they share their passion for Africa through Piper & Heath Travel.

 Roy Toft is an award-winning wildlife photographer who is committed to not only documenting the wild for future generations but also using his photography as a conservation tool.

 Roy's photographs advance conservation efforts globally, in part through his work with the International League of Conservation Photography (ILCP), where he is a founding fellow.
 His work has been featured in National Geographic, Audubon, and Discover magazines among others, and he has received top honors in the most prestigious competitions in his genre including Nature's Best and BBC Wildlife Photographer of the Year competitions.
 Roy makes his home in the San Diego mountain town of Ramona, California.

 Roy's background is in wildlife and teaching, having degrees in both.
 He shares his love for teaching & photography by regularly instructing photographic classes, tour groups and workshops in the field.
 His company, Toft Photo Safaris & Gallery, sponsors annual workshops for photographers of all levels in destinations including Costa Rica, Brazil, Alaska, India, and Africa.